• Skip to primary navigation

 • Olive oil: You'll need it both for making the dough and for greasing your hands while kneading.

-• Warm water: It's very important that your water is lukewarm (around 100-110ºF), and not hot.
+• Warm water: Your water must be lukewarm (around 100-110ºF), and not hot.
 Hot water will kill the yeast the dough won't rise.

 • Lemon juice (optional): If you want to add a little bit of tanginess, as yogurt does.